 Propagating hibiscus, whether tropical hibiscus or hardy hibiscus, can be done in the home garden and both varieties of hibiscus are propagated in the same way.
-But, hardy hibiscus is easier to propagate than the tropical hibiscus.
-But, never fear, with a little bit of knowledge about how to propagate hibiscus, you can be successful at growing either kind.
+Hardy hibiscus is easier to propagate than the tropical hibiscus, but never fear; with a little bit of knowledge about how to propagate hibiscus, you can be successful at growing either kind.

 Hibiscus Propagation from Hibiscus Cuttings